For First Years and Parents

 Troop Committee Walk and meeting in February

-- There is a 174 tradition for the February Troop Committee meeting.
-It is a dinner at a local club or restaurant, preceded by the Bridge Walk.
-All are invited to both; there is a small cost for the dinner and any Walk refreshments are self-supplied.
+- There is a Troop 174 tradition for the February Troop Committee meeting.
+It is a dinner at a local restaurant, preceded by the bridge walk.
+All are invited to both; there is a small cost for the dinner.
 See the calendar for details but the walk departs from its starting point at 4:30 PM.
-The dinner is at 7; check the troop calendar for location as the date approaches.
+The dinner is at 7:00 PM; check the troop calendar for location as the date approaches.

 Swim Test and water requirements for 2nd Class and 1st Class (Riviera Club):

 - Sometime in February, March, or April, the troop sets up an opportunity for all scouts to take the BSA Swim test, which is good for one year.
-This will be important for any scouts looking to do any Aquatics at Camp Ransburg, participation in many of the summer High Adventure trips offered, as well as canoeing activities on the monthly hikes.
+This will be important for any Scouts looking planning to attend Ransburg summer camp, participation in many of the summer High Adventure trips offered, as well as canoeing activities on the Troop’s monthly hikes.

 Weekly Meetings:

-- There are only a couple general meeetings during February, due to the ski trip and its planning meeting.
+- There are only a couple general meetings during February, due to the ski trip and its planning meeting.

 February High Adventure Ski Trip to Winter Park, Colorado

-- For those scouts who qualified by selling 110+ points of wreaths, they will go on a trip to Winter Park, CO for 5 days of High Adventure (February 16-20, 2017).
+- For those scouts who qualified by selling the required number of wreath points, they may go on the Troop’s ski trip to Winter Park, CO for five days of high adventure.
 The trip Sheriff is Jim Kacius, who will be providing scouts and parents with full details during the Monday night meetings.

 - The Monday night before the trip, there will be a meeting for all those going on the trip.
 Other scouts and parents get this Monday night and the Monday night following off.